Resources

 Books:

 The Urban Homestead: Your Guide to Self-Sufficient Living in the Heart of the City – by Erik Knutzen and Kelly Coyne.
 Good book!
 An informative and candid introduction to many aspects of homesteading.
 It’s more of an overall basic intro, so if you have extensive homesteading skills already, it will probably be too elementary.
-The authors (husband/wife) obviously write from personal experience (what works/what doesn’t), which earns points in my book! :)
+The authors (husband/wife) obviously write from personal experience (what works/what doesn’t).

 The Wild Life: A Year of Living on Wild Food – by John Lewis-Stempel.